Print the Revegetation Guide here!

 Broadcast seeding – When seeds are broadcast, seeding rates are typically greater than 20 lbs/acre or one seed every 2.5 inches (Pawnee Buttes, 2013).
 To improve success of broadcasting it’s a good idea to increase seed to soil contact – which can be as simple as raking the seeds into the site or on a larger scale using a harrow.
 To further protect the seeds from predation and exposure – use of certified weed free mulch like straw can help successful establishment.

-Drill seeding – A drill seeder places seeds at a desirable depth, covers them with soil, and can seed at various rates.
+A drill seeder places seeds at a desirable depth and covers them with soil to seed at various rates.
 Drill seeding can be successful at rates as low as 8-12 lbs/acre.
 Drill seeders work well on flat and gently rolling sites but, may be dangerous on slopes – always refer to the user’s manual for guidelines.
-There is a rangeland drill available to rent from Teton Conservation District.

 Seeding of desired vegetation can be initiated at different times depending on availability of water.
 On non-irrigated sites, dormant seeding is required after the soil temperature has fallen below 55 degrees F for one to two weeks (Goodwin, et al., 2006).
 This period usually falls in late October or early November.
 It is important to note that moisture after planting should remain low enough to prevent germination.
 If conditions are not favorable for dormant seeding, early spring can also be successful in non-irrigated sites if late snow and spring rains are plentiful.
 Summer planting (late spring to mid-Aug) can be successful if irrigation is available.